cwel-team/cwel/readme/Sandbox.md

 having to manage an insurmountable amount of configs for task runners.
 Instead, we use Webpack!

+**Note:** The exception to our rule about bundling is that the `cwel.js` script file is bundled independently and shared across all sandbox pages.
+This is to prematurely avoid unexpected side-effects between components.

 ## Styles
 Like with our scripts, every sandbox page has its own dedicated `style.scss` file.
 Any styles for a page should go into `~/Sandbox/{name}/style.scss`, where `{name}` is the name of the new sandbox page.

+**Note:** The exception to our rule about bundling is that the `cwel.css` style file is bundled independently and shared across all sandbox pages.
+This is to prematurely avoid unexpected side-effects between components.

 ## Shared Assets
 Any shared assets for scripts, styles, or template layouts should go into